Master in Education Studies (Early Childhood Education)

 Early Exit Award

-Students have the opportunity to exit this course with a Postgraduate Diploma (in Early Childhood Education) upon successful completion of Year 1.
+Students have the opportunity to exit this programme with a Postgraduate Diploma (in Early Childhood Education) upon successful completion of Year 1.

 Module Listing